bsteinsbo/DE1-SoC-Sound/README.md

-This project contains IP cores and Linux ALSA SOC device drivers to play sound on Altera's DE1-SoC development board.
+This project contains IP cores and Linux ALSA SOC device drivers to play sound on Terasic's DE1-SoC development board.

 The long-term goal of the project is to connect multiple external audio DACs to the DE1-SoC, connect the outputs of the DACs to multiple power amplifiers,